Long-stay, relocation and monthly budget guide

 Insurance: health, car, home and life cover

-Insurance is where Faro starts to move from travel content into real long-stay planning.
+Insurance is where Faro stops being only a travel decision and becomes real long-stay planning.
 A visitor can ignore many of these questions for a week.
 A resident, retiree, remote worker or property buyer cannot.

 Health insurance is the first layer for many foreigners because it helps with private appointments and hospital access.
 Car insurance matters if you own a vehicle in Portugal, and third-party liability is the basic compulsory layer for cars.
 Home insurance becomes relevant for owners and sometimes renters, depending on the contract.
 Life insurance becomes relevant when a mortgage, spouse, children or cross-border financial responsibility enters the picture.